neilvidyarthi/beginners-guide-to-todist/chapters/04_Premium_features.md

 ![](figures/reminder-settings.png)

-How you receive reminders depend on the platform you are on.
+How you receive reminders depend on the platform, you are on.
 If you only use the web version of Todoist, you will need to set up text messages or emails to make sure you get a notification, but if you set up Todoist on a mobile device---iOS or Android---you can get notifications there and ensure you never miss a reminder.

 Automatic reminders will handle many common tasks, but receiving a reminder 30 minutes---or whatever you choose in your settings---might not be optimal for tasks that you might have to worry about days before their deadlines.
 When the automatic reminder does not suffice, you can set reminders explicitly.